-Issue trees (also called logic trees) are at the heart of our problem-solving approach and, therefore, are a recurrent theme on this site.
+Issue trees (also called issue maps and logic trees) are at the heart of our problem-solving approach and, therefore, are a recurrent theme on this site.
 We use two types of trees: diagnosis trees and solution trees.

 An issue tree is a graphical breakdown of your key question.
 Trees have four basic rules: